Climate Corps® US Hosts

 Requirements

-- Hire fellows at a salary of at least $1,400 per week for 10-12 weeks, plus $1,400 for participation in Foundations Week.
+- Host organizations hire graduate-level fellows with an average of 4 years work experience at a salary of at least $1,400 per week for 10-12 weeks, plus $1,400 for participation in Foundations Week.
 For a 10 week project, the total cost is at least $15,400.
 The expectation is that fellows work 40 hours/week.
-Many companies find budget in a consulting line-item as fellows do work on par with consultants for a fraction of the cost.
+Many companies find budget in a consulting line-item as fellows do work on par with consultants.
 Fellows are hired directly as interns, contractors, or through a third-party.
-There is no fee or cost to EDF.
+There is no fee or cost from EDF.

 - Provide a supportive high-level project sponsor, as well as an accessible direct supervisor for the duration of the fellowship.
 The direct supervisor should have the capacity to meet with the fellow on a weekly basis at minimum.

-- For more details, please review the Host-Paid Application, check out our Project Guidance (including examples of scopes of work for each project category), or visit our FAQ.
+- For more details, check out our Project Guidance (including examples of scopes of work for each project category), visit our FAQ, or reach out to our team via the form at the bottom of this page.

 Frequently Asked Questions